EvanJ4536/Ransomware-Analysis/README.md

  I combined the strings and it resulted in a 15,100,115 character hex string.
 I tried to run it through my decompressor like I did earlier but I kept getting errors.
 Through very long trial and error I was able to pinpoint the error and truncate the compressed data to 5,881,693 and now it decompresses.
  Ill have to investigate later if those extra bytes are part of anything.
 For now I think this file is complete the only thing that was added since the last picture was more data appended to the long hex string on line 30.
  I'm pretty sure the huge hex string is again a python script.
-Besides that, this script is heavily obfuscated and its going to take some more considerable time and effort to deobfuscate but I did find this.
+Besides that, this script is heavily obfuscated and its going to take some more considerable time and effort to deobfuscate but I did find this.  backwards strings containing imports or function calls.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/obf_unhexlify.png?raw=true)
  This gave me the idea to try to unhexify the new hex string.
 This revealed encoded data that I was able to identify as base64.
 I used a base64 decode script to decode it and this produced a python file.
 <br/>